pijuskri/Po-Sharp/docs/tasklist.md

 ## To do

+* all imported types should be nameless (i.e. not usertype)
 * add copy command to arrays(and maybe structs)
 * operator overloading/type alias ith 2 step parsing (maybe use if in parser to parse once with less dept hand then more)
 * rework file imports with explicit export command